Lucheng, Beijing

 Lucheng Town (潞城镇 (Lùchéng Zhèn)) is a town of Tongzhou District in the eastern suburbs of Beijing, located 28 km east of Tiananmen Square.
 It borders Songzhuang Town to the north, Chaobai River to the east, Xiji and Zhangjiawan Towns to the south, Yongshun Town, Luyuan and Luyi Subdistricts to the west.
 As of 2020, it had a population of 69,288.

 The name Lucheng was inherited from Lu County that was first established during the Eastern Han dynasty.

 History

 Administration divisions

-In the year 2021, the town was divided into 54 villages:
+In 2021, Lucheng town was divided into 54 villages: